Ever wondered how each successful person achieves more things with less effort? That’s because they have a system for getting things done.

 - Tags to specify the context in which you should perform a task (“at home” or “at work”), the tools used (“phone” or “computer”), and so on.
 For now, a workaround would be to add a hashtag followed by its context (e.g. #home, #phone, #family) in the task name, so you can search after it in the universal search bar.

-- Updated mobile app for Android and iOS with access to your tasks ordered by project, due date, and priority [COMING SOON]
+- Updated mobile app for iOS and Android with access to your tasks ordered by project, due date, and priority.
+[UPDATED] The app is out!
+Download it for iOS and Android.

 Now, over to you